Azure/azure-sdk-for-js/documentation/RLC-customization-typespec.md

 1. **Update configuration**

-    We can update `tsp-location.yaml` under sdk project folder to set the typespec project.
+    You can update `tsp-location.yaml` under sdk project folder to set the typespec project.

-    We can refer to the [tsp-location.yaml](https://github.com/Azure/azure-sdk-tools/blob/main/doc/common/TypeSpec-Project-Scripts.md#tsp-locationyaml) which describes the supported properties in the file.
+    You can refer to the [tsp-location.yaml](https://github.com/Azure/azure-sdk-tools/blob/main/doc/common/TypeSpec-Project-Scripts.md#tsp-locationyaml) which describes the supported properties in the file.

 2. **Create `sources` folder**